• Home

 How do you press flowers in the microwave?

 Follow these step-by-step instructions on how to press flowers in the microwave for great results!
 You’ll need a microwave flower press, scissors, tweezers, lining paper, and something to store your flowers in.
 I like to use glassine bags or sealed reusable bags like this.
-You can also start with a microwave press kit like I did.
+You can also start with a microwave press kit, as I did.

 1. Start by creating your layers.
 Open your microwave and lay each outer drying plate of the microwave press down like an open book.
 Place a wool pad on top of each and then lining paper.

-2. Now the fun begins, prepare your flowers for pressing.
+2. Now, the fun begins; preparing your flowers for pressing.
 Remove any dirt and debris from each flower.
 Decide if you want to clip off leaves, stems, or stamens to only press flower blooms.
 Or would you create mini bouquets or dry individual flower petals?
 (I find it fun to try all these ways to see what you prefer.)

 However you intend to press your flowers, just make sure to lay them on the lining paper the way you want them to dry.
 Use tweezers to unfold and spread out petals carefully.
 And don’t overlap flowers – leave space in between.